MelSumner/e-a11y-modal/README.md

 ## Contributing

 Contributions to this addon are welcome.
-Contributors should consider the design constraints (listed above in "Usage") when submitting a PR for consideration.
+Contributors should consider the design constraints (listed above in "Design" and "Usage") when submitting a PR for consideration.
 Please ensure that any PR includes what is being done, tests, and any screenshots that may aid in consideration for inclusion in this addon.

 ## License